Rutherford station

-Rutherford is a New Jersey Transit railroad station served by the Bergen County Line.
-The station straddles the border between Rutherford and East Rutherford in Bergen County, New Jersey, United States.
-The station building and Hoboken Terminal-bound platform is located near a traffic circle at the junction of Park Avenue, Union Avenue, Erie Avenue and Orient Way known as Station Square, with a grade crossing on Park Avenue.
-The tracks serve as the border between the two municipalities and the Suffern-bound platform and a small parking lot on the same side are actually located in East Rutherford; only the Hoboken-bound platform and a larger commuter lot are located on the Rutherford side.
+Rutherford is a New Jersey Transit railroad station served by the Bergen County Line located in Rutherford, New Jersey, United States.
+The station is located near a traffic circle at the junction of Park Avenue, Union Avenue, Erie Avenue and Orient Way known as Station Square, with a grade crossing on Park Avenue.

 History

 The Paterson and Hudson River Railroad was constructed through Union Township in 1833 (still mostly farmland at this point), and a station was constructed adjacent to the "Boiling Springs" (actually cold, but so named due to its turbulent flow).
 The service on the railroad line was initially passenger coaches pulled by horses, with the driver having a seat in the coach.
 The railroad soon switched to locomotive-hauled, purchasing two locomotives built in Baltimore, Maryland.
 The introduction of the locomotive service helped spur building construction and development in the area around Boiling Springs.
 The increased demand led the railroad to build a new station and ticket office as they bought land in the area to speculate on future development.
 The Erie Railroad which acquired the P&HR constructed a depot that was triangular in design made out of brick.
 The station depot was replaced in 1862.
 This structure in turn was replaced by the current construction of 1897.
 Around this time, the boroughs of Rutherford and East Rutherford were carved out from Union Township, choosing the railroad tracks as the mutual border.

 The station building has been listed in the New Jersey Register of Historic Places and National Register of Historic Places since 1984 and is part of the Operating Passenger Railroad Stations Thematic Resource.